Red Cross Responds to Wildfires Across Multiple States

 A wildfire in Yakima County, Washington, forced residents to evacuate 75 homes and Red Cross workers opened a shelter for those affected.
 In Washoe County, Nevada, a new wildfire threatened several homes, forcing residents to leave their homes.
 The Red Cross opened an evacuation center and is prepared to offer other assistance as needed.

 The National Interagency Fire Center (NIFC), the nation’s support center for wildfire firefighting,

-Summer is just ahead and its heat and dry winds can mean an increased threat of wildfires.
+reports emergency personnel are battling 232 new fires, affecting more than 93,700 acres.
+So far this year there have more than 32,700 wildfires, burning more than 3,472 acres.
 Millions of homes across the country are near woodlands and could someday be in the path of a wildfire.
-In the last year, the American Red Cross responded to 18 large wildfires in 11 states and offers tips on what to do before, during and after a wildfire so you can better protect yourself and your loved ones.
+The Red Cross offers tips on what to do before, during and after a wildfire so you can better protect yourself and your loved ones.